Our price comparisons and ratings of stores for quality show the results of our price shopping and our most

 prices at Lucky and Safeway.

-Prices at Raley’s and Nob Hill were about three percent higher than prices
+Prices at Raley’s and Nob Hill were about the same as those

 at Lucky and Safeway, but Raley’s and Nob Hill scored much better than the two